GaryGaoYao/OrbitalPSI-GPT/README.md

    👉 **If you don’t approve it, the system will not generate any implant.**

 3. **CP3 — First draft: The system creates an initial implant shape**
-   Using a statistical shape model and/or expert-designed templates mapped to the patient’s orbit, the system generates a smart “first draft” implant surface that roughly fits the defect.
+   Using expert-designed templates mapped to the patient’s orbit virtual reconstructions, the system generates a smart “first draft” implant surface that roughly fits the defect.
    You review this baseline — and only after you say **“Confirm”** in the chat does the system move on.

 4. **CP4 — Chat & adjust: Refine the boundaries through simple text commands**